Royal Holloway, University of London: Study-abroad programmes

-Royal Holloway collaborates with Queen Mary, University of London to help run programmes at the University of London Institute in Paris (ULIP), a central academic body of the University of London in Paris, France.
+Royal Holloway collaborates with Queen Mary, University of London to run programmes at the University of London Institute in Paris (ULIP), a central academic body of the University of London in Paris, France.
 This offers undergraduate and graduate students the chance to study University of London ratified French Studies degrees in France.
 Students who take a degree in French, German, Italian or Hispanic Studies will all take a year abroad as an integral part of the course.

 Reputation and rankings

-At one point in time, Royal Holloway was ranked second out of 90 universities in England and Wales for the number of students going into graduate employment.
-However, according to Complete University Guide 2016, the university has seen a drop in graduate employability since 2007/8 with a graduate prospect of only 62.2% ranking it 77th out of 126 universities in the UK.
-According to Complete University Guide 2020, this figure is starting to increase again, with a graduate prospect of 73.5%.
+According to Complete University Guide 2025, Royal Holloway has graduate prospects of 79%, ranking it 53rd out of 130 universities.
 Royal Holloway is in the top 25% of universities in the UK for overall satisfaction (89%), according to the National Student Survey 2014.

 In 2014–15, the Times Higher Education World University Rankings ranked the college 47th in Europe and 118th in the world.

-Royal Holloway was ranked 29th overall in The Times Good University Guide ranking of British universities based on consistent league table performance between 1998-2007.
+Royal Holloway was ranked 29th overall in The Times Good University Guide ranking of British universities based on consistent league table performance between 1998 and 2007.